two-torial/two-torial/docs/games/taikonijiiro/setup.md

 	- Download the latest version of TAL from [the actions tab](https://github.com/esuo1198/TaikoArcadeLoader/actions) of the TAL page.
 This will be a file named `TaikoArcadeLoader`.
 You will need to be logged into github to download this file.

-	- If github link is not working download TAL from our [Discord](https://discord.gg/cZRUmEPK78) in `Taiko > Resources`

 	- Copy the files from `TaikoArcadeLoader.zip` to your `Executable/Release` folder.
 When asked, choose to replace the existing files with the newly copied files.

 	<img src="/img/taikonijiiro/setup/2.png">